smhlotfi/woocommerce-sale-booster/README.md

 == Description ==

 Increase your sale 70% by getting valuable customer insights like paid customers, canceled customers, inactive customers, and high-value buyers.
-WooCommerce Sale Booster plugin designed to help store owners gather marketing insights from their WooCommerce store.
+Smart Sales Report - Boost Sales & Retain Customers plugin designed to help store owners gather marketing insights from their WooCommerce store.
 The plugin allows you to export essential customer data, including purchase history and user behaviors.
 This data is useful for marketing campaigns, sales strategies, and customer retention efforts.

 ### Features:
 - Export a list of users who have made purchases on your WooCommerce store.